na-na-hi/renget/archive/lmg-spoonfeed-guide.md

 ->**NOTE:** *There are other, newer, better formats than GPTQ for GPU-only inference.
 Particularly, Exl2.
 But [TheBloke](https://huggingface.co/TheBloke), for whatever reason, doesn't quantize and upload models in that format.
 And because each of his uploads provide such good documentation, we will use GPTQ for our training example.*<-

-Once the model is downloaded, follow the instructions on uploading it.
+Once the model is downloaded, follow the instructions on loading it into text-gen-webui.
 Keep the model page tab open in your browser.
 Start SillyTavern.
 Connect it to your text-gen-webui API.
 Go back to the model page.
 Take careful note of the **[prompt template](https://huggingface.co/TheBloke/Echidna-13B-v0.3-GGUF#provided-files)**.
 It is critical that you understand how to use the formatting tab in SillyTavern to correctly apply the prompt template.